-Separate from the broader debate surrounding student loan forgiveness, the U.S. Department of Education recently agreed to settle a lawsuit that would forgive about $6 billion in federal student loans for 200,000 borrowers.
-The students, mostly from for-profit colleges, claim that they were defrauded by their schools.
+Separate from the broader debate surrounding student loan forgiveness, the U.S. Department of Education recently settled a lawsuit forgiving about $6 billion in federal student loans for 200,000 borrowers.
+The students, mostly from for-profit colleges, claimed their schools defrauded them.

-Biden administration agrees to cancel student debt for some 200,000 defrauded borrowers
+Biden administration agreed to cancel student debt for around 200,000 defrauded borrowers

-The proposed agreement comes after students from 150 institutions — most of them for-profits — filed a lawsuit against the Department of Education regarding borrower defense to repayment.
+The agreement came after students from 150 institutions — most for-profits — filed a lawsuit against the Department of Education regarding borrower defense to repayment.
 Under borrower defense, borrowers are eligible to have some or all of their federal student loans discharged if their school engaged in misconduct or defrauded them.

-Among their claims, the plaintiffs state that the department “has unreasonably delayed and unlawfully withheld decisions on pending ‘borrower defense’ claims,” “issued unlawful notices denying certain borrower defense claims” and “adopted unlawful policies governing the process of evaluating borrower defense claims.”
+Among their claims, the plaintiffs stated that the department “unreasonably delayed and unlawfully withheld decisions on pending ‘borrower defense’ claims,” “issued unlawful notices denying certain borrower defense claims,” and “adopted unlawful policies governing the process of evaluating borrower defense claims.”

-The motion included nearly 900 affidavits from students, which detailed the damages they’ve suffered thanks to the department’s lack of action — with 96 percent of the borrowers saying they were worse-off than before attending school.
+The motion included nearly 900 affidavits from students, which detailed the damages they’ve suffered thanks to the department’s lack of action.
+Ninety-six percent of the borrowers said they were worse off than before finishing school.

 Shortly after, the department started sending out rejection letters to those who had applied for borrower defense without any further explanation.
-This, too, was included as part of the allegations of the suit.
+This, too, was included as part of the suit’s allegations.

 The Department of Education remains committed to helping borrowers

-Following the news of the proposed settlement, U.S. Secretary of Education Miguel Cardona reiterated the administration’s commitment to making changes to its borrower defense program to help borrowers move closer to forgiveness.
+Following the news of the proposed settlement, U.S. Secretary of Education Miguel Cardona reiterated the administration’s commitment to changing its borrower defense program to help borrowers move closer to forgiveness.

 “Since day one, the Biden-Harris Administration has worked to address longstanding issues relating to the borrower defense process,” Cardona said in a press statement.
 “We are pleased to have worked with plaintiffs to reach an agreement that will deliver billions of dollars of automatic relief to approximately 200,000 borrowers and that we believe will resolve plaintiffs’ claims in a manner that is fair and equitable for all parties.”

-To date, the Department of Education has granted $7.9 billion in loan forgiveness for borrowers through the borrower defense process, most recently discharging $5.8 billion of remaining loan balances for former students of Corinthian Colleges.
+To date, the Department of Education has granted over $11 billion in loan forgiveness for borrowers through the borrower defense process, discharging $5.8 billion of remaining loan balances for former students of Corinthian Colleges.
 In the months since that settlement, other large waves of forgiveness have followed suit for borrowers who attended Westwood College, DeVry University, ITT Technical Institute and others.

-But despite the Department’s efforts to address these cases, many of them still fall through the cracks.
+Despite the Department’s efforts to address these cases, many still fall through the cracks.
 If you have federal loans and think you’ve been misled or defrauded by your school, visit the Department of Education’s website and fill out the borrower defense application, as you could be eligible for relief.